Jaken1735/DD2412_DLA_FinalProject/README.md

 ## Results and Findings

 1. **Reproduction Results**:
-   - Successfully replicated the results for standard and classwise CP.
+   - Successfully replicated the results for standard, classwise, and clustered CP.
-   - Small deviations were observed in CCP results.
    - Performance consistency across data regimes differed, with clustering methods impacting results only in high-data regimes.

 2. **Extended Findings**: